Mark Terry, MFA, MEd

 What do you do at Fox?

-I teach in the undergraduate Visual Art Department, primarily in Art History, and Ceramics, with occasional forays into Sculpture and NW Native American Arts.
+I teach in the undergraduate Department of Art and Design, primarily in art history and ceramics, with occasional forays into sculpture and Northwest Native American arts.
 I also teach our Senior Thesis class, the class which prepares our soon-to-be graduates for the rigors of professional art making in the post college world.

-In addition to my Art assignments, I usually teach courses that support our General Education program; First Year Seminar and Juniors Abroad.
-To date, I have led 9 international study trips focused on Art and History in Western Europe.
-I am also often called upon to teach in our graduate programs, and routinely take on assignments in our MAT, MEd and MBA programs.
+In addition to my art assignments, I usually teach courses that support our General Education program; First Year Seminar and Juniors Abroad.
+I have led numerous international study trips focused on art and history in Western Europe.
+I am also often called upon to teach in our graduate programs and routinely take on assignments in our MAT, MEd and MBA programs.

 I began my tenure at Fox in the fall of 1997.